-- Bisphosphonates (pamidronate and zoledronic acid)1 - ▶ All patients receiving primary myeloma therapy should be given bisphosphonates (category 1) - ♦ A dental exam is recommended before starting bisphosphonate therapy - Use of bisphosphonates in smoldering or stage I disease preferably in the context of a clinical trial.
-These patients should have skeletal survey if clinically indicated - ▶ Monitor for renal dysfunction with use of bisphosphonates - ▶ Monitor for osteonecrosis of the jaw - RT - ▶ Low-dose RT (8 Gy x 1 fx, or 10-30 Gy in 2.0-3.0 Gy fractions) can be used as palliative treatment for uncontrolled pain, for impending pathologic fracture, or for impending cord compression - ▶ Limited involved fields should be used to limit the impact of irradiation on stem-cell harvest or impact on potential future treatments - Orthopedic consultation should be sought for impending or actual long-bone fractures or bony compression of spinal cord or vertebral column instability - Consider vertebroplasty or kyphoplasty for symptomatic vertebral compression fractures
+- All patients receiving primary myeloma therapy should be given bisphosphonates (category 1)^a or denosumab.^b - ▶ A baseline dental exam is recommended. - ▶ Monitor for renal dysfunction with use of bisphosphonate therapy. - ▶ Monitor for osteonecrosis of the jaw. - Use of bisphosphonates in smoldering or stage I disease preferably in the context of a clinical trial.
+These patients should have skeletal survey if clinically indicated. - RT (See Principles of Radiation Therapy [MYEL-C]) - Orthopedic consultation should be sought for impending or actual long-bone fractures or bony compression of spinal cord or vertebral column instability. - Consider vertebroplasty or kyphoplasty for symptomatic vertebral compression fractures.